ianhambleton/repo_w003/README.md

 ---
 ## Project background
-WHO’s Global Health Estimates (GHE) present comprehensive and comparable time-series data from 2000 onwards for health-related indicators, including life expectancy, healthy life expectancy, mortality and morbidity, as well as burden of diseases at global, regional and country levels, disaggregated by age, sex and cause1.<br>
+WHO’s Global Health Estimates (GHE) present comprehensive and comparable time-series data from 2000 onwards for health-related indicators, including life expectancy, healthy life expectancy, mortality and morbidity, as well as burden of diseases at global, regional and country levels, disaggregated by age, sex and cause.
 The estimates are produced using data from multiple consolidated sources, including national vital registration data, latest estimates from its technical programmes, United Nations partners and inter-agency groups, and other scientific studies.
-A broad spectrum of robust and well-established scientific methods is applied for the processing, synthesis, and analysis of data¹.
+A broad spectrum of robust and well-established scientific methods is applied for the processing, synthesis, and analysis of data.
 WHO’s Global Health Estimates (GHE) provide the latest available data on death and disability globally and geographically disaggregated by WHO regions and countries.
 The latest updates include global, regional, and country trends estimates from 2000 to 2019.<br>

 ## Broad goal of analyses
 The purpose of this project is to produce an analysis using the GHE (2000-2019) trend-series presenting results on health-related indicators disaggregated by age, sex, and cause.
 The analysis will consider the different subregions and focus on changes over time.
 The idea is to produce one technical report, and two peer-reviewed articles from this work.